fleetdm/fleet/handbook/security.md

 | 2.6.1.4 | Ensure iCloud Drive Documents and Desktop sync is disabled |

 **Why?**
-* We do not use managed Apple IDs, and allow employees to use their own iCloud accounts.
+* We do not use managed Apple IDs, and allow contributors to use their own iCloud accounts.
 We disable iCloud Documents and Desktop sync to avoid "accidental" copying of data to iCloud, but we do allow iCloud drive.

 **User experience impact**